What does your website need?

 The right place to start when it comes to choosing a content management system for your website is by assessing the needs of that website.

 By identifying measurable goals for your website, you are also starting down the path to identify the features and functionality that your website will need in order to achieve those goals.
-Make a list with your website developer of those features and functionality.
-Once you have them all written down, prioritize your list items based on which directly help you achieve your goal(s), and which do so indirectly.
+To start, make a list with your website developer of those features and functionality.
+Once you have them all written down, prioritize your list items based on which directly help you achieve your goal(s).
+Ultimately, this prioritized list becomes your roadmap for your website.

 You are now starting to form a list of requirements for your website’s content management system—both that you will use immediately and features your website will grow into down the road.

 This is critical to know when choosing your content management system.
-Even if you are open to moving your website to a new host, it is important to understand what that means up front.
-There will be additional costs.
-Plus moving from host to host is not an automatic process, meaning very potential (albeit temporary) down time.
+Even if you are open to moving your website to a new host, it is important to know what that means up front.
+In other words, there will be additional costs.
+Plus changing hosts is not an automatic process, meaning your website will likely experience (usually temporary) down time.

 - Database and version.
 Content management systems will have a minimum requirement for the database in order to be installed.
 WordPress for example, requires a MySQL database with a version of 5.6 or higher.

 - Available disk space.
-Content management systems will take up space before you even enter your content, and not all hosting packages allow you unlimited hard drive space for your website.
-You will want to make sure the content management system you choose does not take up too much of your hosting space out of the gate before you need to upgrade your package.
+Additionally, content management systems will take up space before you even enter your content.
+More importantly, not all hosting packages allow you unlimited hard drive space for your website.
+For this reason, you will want to make sure the content management system you choose does not take up too much of your hosting space.

 - Programming languages available.
-You will want to make sure you are limiting your search to content management systems that are built using a language your website’s server supports.
+Next you will want to make sure you are limiting your search to content management systems that are built using a language your website’s server supports.

 - Host recommendations.
-It is important to consider content management systems that your hosting environment is optimized for, especially if you are not willing or able to move hosts.
+Finally, it is important to consider content management systems that your hosting environment is optimized for.
+This is especially true if you are not willing or able to move hosts.

 Typically, website owners fall into one of two categories when it comes to their current content management system: